Sunni-Alawite clashes break out in Lebanon's Tripoli

 Residents said violence flared overnight when rocket-propelled grenades were fired by gunmen in the Sunni neighborhood of Bab al-Tabbaneh and the Alawite area of Jabal Mohsen.

-Additional reporting by Oliver Holmes and Laila Bassam in Beirut; Writing by Oliver Holmes; Editing by Jon Hemming
+Reporting by Nazih Siddiq in Tripoli and Erika Solomon, Oliver Holmes and Laila Bassam in Beirut; Writing by Oliver Holmes; Editing by Andrew Osborn